Is Craig Alan’s Art a Smart Investment? What Collectors Need to Know

 Let’s talk numbers.

-And while he’s not pulling in Jeff Koons prices yet, the value of his work has been steadily rising.
+No, he’s not pulling Jeff Koons numbers—but his market’s been holding steady, and collectors are still showing up for that tiny-people magic.
 That’s a good sign if you’re buying now and thinking long-term.

 Is There Demand on the Secondary Market?